17 times a U.S. president came to Long Island

 U.S. presidents on Long Island

-Long Island has played host to U.S. presidents since our country's very beginnings.
-George Washington himself famously toured the area in 1790.
-Here are a few more times presidents — past, present and future — visited LI.
+Long Island has played host to U.S. presidents since our country's beginning.
+George Washington famously toured the area in 1790.
+Here are a few more times presidents — past, present, and some destined to hold the office — visited Long Island.

-Republican Presidential nominee Donald Trump speaks to the media in the spin room after the first Presidential Debate between Donald Trump and Hillary Clinton in the spin room on Hofstra University's campus.
-Sept.
-26, 2016

-Republican Presidential nominee Donald Trump speaks to the media alongside his wife Melania in the spin room after the first Presidential Debate between Donald Trump and Hillary Clinton in the spin room on Hofstra University's campus.
-Sept.
-26, 2016

 The historic Sagtikos Manor in West Bay Shore, seen here on April 29, 2015, was built in 1697.
-For a brief time during the Revolutionary War, the Sagtikos estate served as headquarters for the British army on Long Island.
-President George Washington stayed there during his tour of Long Island in 1790.
+For a brief time during the Revolutionary War, the Sagtikos estate served as headquarters for the British army on Long Island, according to sagtikosmanor.org, and Washington stayed there during his tour of Long Island in 1790.

 "A Defense of Fishermen," an article by former President Grover Cleveland, was the cover story of the Oct.
 19, 1901, issue of The Saturday Evening Post.
 Grover Cleveland fished for trout as a guest at the Southside Sportsmen's Club of Long Island in Oakdale's Connetquot Preserve.
 Former presidents Theodore Roosevelt and Ulysses S. Grant also fished here.